The world's GREATEST desserts – how many British favourites made the list?

 PLUS1/Shutterstock

-Britain's beloved sticky toffee pudding is claimed by various places throughout the UK; there's the story that it was born in the Lake District, appearing on menus in the 1970s, another that it was conceived in Aberdeenshire, Scotland a few years earlier, and claims that it was invented in Yorkshire in 1907.
-It can be found on restaurant menus across the British Isles, with a rich, moist sponge – typically spiced with cloves and dates – and sweet, sticky, toffee sauce at its heart.
+Britain's beloved sticky toffee pudding is claimed by various places throughout the UK; there's one story that says it was born in the Lake District in the 1970s, another that it was conceived in Aberdeenshire, Scotland a few years earlier, and a further claim that it was invented in Yorkshire in 1907.
+It can be found on restaurant menus across the British Isles, with a rich, moist sponge – typically spiced with cloves and dates – and sweet, sticky toffee sauce at its heart.

 12. Black Forest gâteau, Germany